bibbox/bibbox-documentation/docs/installation-image.md

 5. Now navigate to the **/etc/apache2/sites-enabled** directory and create a symbolic link to your new proxy file with `ln -s ../sites-available/005-bibbox.conf`.
 6. Next reload Apache to make it recognize your changes by running `service apache2 reload`.
-7. You can now access the BIBBOX from anywhere in the web by calling your URL (e.g. **bibbox.your-domain.com**) in the browser's address bar!
+7. You can now access the BIBBOX from anywhere in the web by calling your URL (e.g. **replace.by.your.domain**) in the browser's address bar!

 ![alt text](images/installation/bibbox.jpg "Welcome to BIBBOX")